MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 #### Create a consistent admin account on each node.

-A consistent admininstrator user account must be created on each node.
+A consistent administrator user account must be created on each node.
 The username and password of these accounts must be the same on all the nodes and the account must also be added to the local Administrators group.

 ##### [Desktop](#tab/desktop)